ClaudiuIO/mealie-mcp/README.md

 - Accepts recipes in standard schema.org/Recipe format
 - Automatically converts to Mealie's recipe format
 - Two-step API workflow (create + update) handled transparently
-- Supports ingredients, instructions, nutrition info, categories, tags, and more
+- Supports ingredients, instructions, nutrition info, and more
+- Automatic field normalization (referenceId, display fields, etc.)
 - Proper error handling with descriptive messages

+### Current Limitations

+- **Categories and Tags**: Due to Mealie API limitations, categories and tags are not saved automatically.
+They must be created manually in the Mealie web UI before they can be assigned to recipes.
+See [CATEGORIES_TAGS_LIMITATION.md](CATEGORIES_TAGS_LIMITATION.md) for details.

 ## Installation